PhilCloudWalker/tdd_django_tutorial/README.md

     - Goals: First understanding of django, VSCode Setup, understanding of virtual envs
     - Subtasks:
         - Install VSCode
-        - Check which python do you have --> what is the command?
+        - Check which python version do you have --> what is the command?
         - Setup Virtual Env using venv package https://docs.python.org/3/library/venv.html

 - Task: Finish OTTD Chapter 1 and 2